Lost-Entrepreneur439/acer-aspire-tc-780-hackintosh/README.md

 # acer-aspire-tc-780-hackintosh-ventura
  A prebuilt OpenCore EFI for macOS Ventura on the Acer Aspire TC-780

-**WARNING!
-Ethernet IS required for initial half of setup if you use an internet-based installer.
-You will need to install Heliport for Wi-Fi.**

 This is a macOS Ventura EFI for the Acer Aspire TC-780, with support for Intel Wi-Fi cards.
 13.4 working, with OpenCore 0.9.2 and fully up to date kexts.
 Remember to keep your kexts and OpenCore up to date!
 I recommend OCAuxiliaryTools to keep your kexts and OpenCore up to date.
 Remember to change your SMBIOS data too.

 ![Screenshot](https://github.com/Lost-Entrepreneur439/acer-aspire-tc-780-hackintosh-ventura/blob/main/psrklly684wa1.png)